 The master control panel is the brains of any home alarm system.
 All the components — sensors, keypads, motion detectors, etc. — will be tied into this controller and feed it information about the security status of your home at all times.
 In an emergency, the master control panel will send relevant information to the monitoring company.

 The master control panel is usually going to be in a locked box.
-It consists of a motherboard much like your computer.
-Your alarm technician will need to get to the unit to program it on day one and connect it to other devices.
-But beyond that, once it is installed, you don’t think about it much.
+It consists of a motherboard, much like your computer.
+Your alarm technician must reach the unit to program it on day one and connect it to other devices.
+But beyond that, you don’t think about it much once it is installed.

 You’ll want to mount it on a wall in a locked box.
-It should go in a secure location that is easily accessible to you.
-Suitable locations might include a closet, a basement, or even a master bedroom.
+It should be in a secure location that is easily accessible.
+Suitable areas might include a closet, a basement, or a main bedroom.

-Master control panels come in three types that we’ll call Good, Better, and Best.
+Master control panels come in three types: Good, Better, and Best.
 The most basic control system contains a control, keypad, siren or alarm bell, and backup power supply — all in one box.
 The upside is that it is straightforward to install.
-The downside is that if a burglar breaks into your home and finds the unit, they will smash it with the single blow of a hammer, disabling the system rather quickly and easily.
+The downside is that if a burglar breaks into your home and finds the unit, they will smash it with the single blow of a hammer, quickly and easily turning off the system.

-The type of mid-range master control panel comes with multiple zones of control.
-This gives you the flexibility to control the security throughout your home.
+The mid-range master control panel comes with multiple zones of control, giving you the flexibility to control the security throughout your home.

-For example, you can shut off the inside motion detectors while keeping the door and window sensors armed if you stay at home.
+For example, if you stay at home, you can shut off the inside motion detectors while keeping the door and window sensors armed.
 Or, say you’re relaxing in your backyard.
 With a better master control panel, you can program the system to allow you to go in and out of the back door, bypassing the door and motion detectors on just that portion of the house.

 The best master control panels have even more flexibility.
-For example, you can preset lots of different security configurations and then activate them with the touch of a single button.
+For example, you can preset many different security configurations and then activate them with a single button.
 Another feature is that they can be serviced remotely when changes are required, saving everybody money and time.

 Professional Monitoring

-Ever hear a car alarm go off in the distance?
+Ever heard a car alarm go off in the distance?
 Did you ever give it a second thought?
 Of course not.
 Unfortunately, the same thing applies to your home security system.
-If you rely on a siren or alarm bell to scare off a home intruder, you might be disappointed.
+You might be disappointed if you rely on a siren or alarm bell to scare off a home intruder.
 Just like a simple yard sign might stop some (but not all) potential home invaders, a simple siren or alarm bell may deter a burglar — but not for very long.
 And don’t rely on your neighbors to react.
 Get professional support around the clock.

 READ MORE :